Michael Gash

-Michael Edward Gash (born 3 September 1986) is an English footballer where he plays as a centre-back for club Peterborough Sports.
+Michael Edward Gash (born 3 September 1986) is an English footballer who plays as a centre-back for Deeping Rangers.
 For most of his career, he has played as a striker.

 Gash's nomadic career has seen him play primarily in the Football Conference, though he finally made the step up to the Football League with Barnet in 2015.

 Club career

 Gash was born in Rinteln, Germany as his father was stationed there as a head teacher in the British Army.
 Gash began his career in the youth system of Cambridge City, making his first-team debut on 7 October 2003 when starting and scoring in a 12–0 home win over Waterbeach in the Cambridgeshire Invitation Cup.
 Upon establishing himself in the first team, a one-in-three strike rate in the 2005–06 season saw him join city rivals Cambridge United for 2006–07.

 In September 2006, Gash was loaned back to the Lilywhites, having failed to hold down a first-team spot.
 After one season with the U's, in which he scored only two goals, Gash re-joined City on a permanent basis in July 2007.
 The 2007–08 season saw Gash flourish in the Conference South, scoring 27 goals in all competitions.
 City's demotion to the Southern League hastened his departure from the Lilywhites, and he was sold to Ebbsfleet United in August 2008 in a deal worth £20k plus a sell-on fee.

 Gash's second crack at the top division of non-league football was more successful, as he scored 11 times across the course of the season, which again saw him attract transfer interest.
 In July 2009, MyFootballClub members voted (94.2% for, 5.8% against) to sell Gash to an unnamed bidder in a deal worth £55,000, this bidder later turned out to be York City.
 The deal also included a 20% sell-on, 30% of which would go to Cambridge City, who received £7,000 from the sale to the Minstermen.